 This type of breathing is touted for helping clear the sinuses.
 It’s recommended to utilize in the cold, or during winter months, when heat production is important.

 - Firstly, take a comfortable cross-legged position.
 For example, half lotus or lotus position.

-Sit on the pillow in a comfortable cross-legged position, if you have advanced practice you can take the half lotus or lotus position, bringing your feet above your hips.
-Inhale, lift your shoulders and roll them back.
+- Then, inhale.
+Lift your shoulders and roll them back.
 As you exhale, slide your shoulder blades down to keep your spine straight.
-The arms are extended along the body, the hands resting on the knees with the palms facing up, the thumb and forefinger are closed in a delicate contact, called Chin Mudra.
+The arms are extended along the body, the hands resting on the knees with the palms facing up.
+The thumb and forefinger are closed in a delicate contact, called Chin Mudra.

-Raise your right hand and bring your index and middle fingers between the eyebrows, where the third eye is located, Bhrumadya Drishti, close your eyes but direct your inner gaze towards that point.
-Take a deep inhale and then exhale completely emptying your lungs.
+- Raise your right hand, bring your index and middle fingers between the eyebrows, where the third eye is located, Bhrumadya Drishti.
+Close your eyes but direct your inner gaze towards that point.
+Deeply inhale.
+Then, exhale completely emptying the lungs.

-Gently close the left nostril with the index finger and slowly inhale with the right nostril, counting to four.
-Now close the right nostril with your thumb and exhale from the left nostril, again counting to four and trying to empty the lungs.
+- Gently close the left nostril with the index finger and slowly inhale with the right nostril, counting to four.
+Now close the right nostril with your thumb and exhale from the left nostril.
+Again counting to four, emptying the lungs.
 Inhale from your right nostril and exhale out from your left nostril.

-If we find it hard to wake up in the morning because our mood is always low, Surya Bhedana Pranyama is an excellent ally to face the challenges of our day that awaits us with determination and courage.
+If you find it hard to arise in the morning due to low mood, Surya Bhedana Pranyama is an excellent ally to face the challenges of our day that awaits us with determination and courage.